B(e) star: Nature

 The forbidden emission, infrared excess, and other features indicative of the B[e] phenomenon, themselves provide strong hints at the nature of the stars.
 The stars are surrounded by ionised gas which produces intense emission lines in the same way as Be stars.
 The gas must be sufficiently extended to allow the formation of forbidden lines in the outer low density region, and also for dust to form which produces the infrared excess.
 These features are common to all the types of B[e] star.

 The sgB[e] stars have hot fast winds which produce extended circumstellar material, plus a denser equatorial disc.
 HAeB[e] are surrounded by the remains of the molecular clouds which are forming the stars.
 Binary B[e] stars can produce discs of material as it is transferred from one star to another through roche lobe overflow. cPNB[e] are post-AGB stars that have shed their entire atmospheres after reaching the end of their lives as actively fusing stars.
 The FS CMa stars appear to be binaries with a rapidly rotating mass-losing component.

+Accretion as the source of circumstellar structures

+A proposed binary-interaction mechanism for producing structured circumstellar material around some sgB[e] is the Lizard Autotomy Effect.
+In hydrodynamical simulations of the sgB[e] binary GG Carinae, the secondary star accretes part of the primary wind into a curved accretion tail.
+Near periastron, the orbital motion causes the primary star and its wind to cut this tail, producing gaps and an outward-moving spiral shell made of broken segments.
+The model has been suggested as a possible origin for spiral, ring-like, or fragmented circumstellar structures around some sgB[e] systems, and the transient accretion disc formed around the secondary may also provide conditions for jet launching and bipolar nebular shaping.